ConvoStack/convostack/docs/docs/frontend/use-convostack-hook.md

 // Opening the conversation list of the chatbot widget openConversationList();

-// Opening the conversation list of an EmbedChat component with the embedId "exampleId" openConversationList("exampleId");
+// Opening the conversation list of an ConvoStackEmbed component with the embedId "exampleId" openConversationList("exampleId");
 ```